Best Dog-Friendly Patios in San Diego

 Credit: Hotel del Coronado

-If the island of Coronado brings picturesque SoCal vibes to mind, it’s only right they’re all-encompassed at the famous Hotel del Coronado.
-Experience the hotel in its prime during the summer season atop the Sun Deck Bar & Grill, mixing up gorgeous garden-to-glass craft cocktails and coastal plates cooked to perfection.
-The Sun Deck is not only pup-friendly, but it features panoramic view of Coronado Beach with fire pits and cushy lounge seats.
+If Coronado makes you dream of postcard-perfect SoCal, the legendary Hotel del Coronado brings that vision to life.
+Summer shines brightest on the Sun Deck Bar & Grill, where garden-to-glass cocktails pair with coastal plates cooked to perfection.
+The vibe feels effortless, with cushy lounge chairs, glowing fire pits, and sweeping views of Coronado Beach.
+Even better, pups are welcome to join the scene.
 Start with a refreshing Sun Deck Lemonade.
 Then for a palate pleaser, order a plate of local tuna crudo while your pup revels in the summer breeze.
 You’re on island time now.

 Location: Coronado